craigtaub/node-alice/README.md

 ## Future Feature:
+ - Add a Stats section (longest call stack, number of new ticks).
  - Web Sockets so each new request can reload the "request call stack tree" page.

 ## Developing on the tool: